 At Woodland, we are proud to partner with Trex as a Certified Trex Pro Platinum Installer, so we’re able to offer the full range of products from Trex decks including railings, lighting, pergolas, and more.
 Our deck experts have also been working with TimberTech for years and are skilled installers of their 4-sided capped composite products.

 It’s a tough decision, but we’re here to help!
 We’d be happy to sit down with you to discuss the products in more detail, and we can provide samples to help you make the decision that’s best for your decking project.
-Contact us today to discuss your next deck project or to get an estimate.
+In you live in the Northeast Ohio area, contact us today to discuss your next deck project or to get an estimate.